vltansky/console-mcp/README.md

 - Groups errors by frequency, URL, and time distribution
 - AI identifies patterns (e.g., "All auth errors happen after token refresh")
 - Suggests fixes based on the error context

 ---

+### Navigation Awareness & Retention

+- `console_tabs` always reports `isActive`, `sessionId`, and `lastNavigationAt` so you can distinguish the current tab from historical ones.
+- `sessionScope: "current"` is available on both `console_logs` and `console_search`, ensuring queries only consider logs captured after the most recent refresh/page navigation for the chosen tab.
+- Logs automatically expire after `CONSOLE_MCP_LOG_TTL_MINUTES` (60 minutes by default) so stored data never grows unbounded.
+Set the value to `0` if you want unlimited retention.

+These guardrails keep the tool focused on fresh context without forcing you to manually clear logs.

+---